 Millions of middle-class Americans are still out of work, despite the fact that we have the highest number of job vacancies on record.
-The latest economic reports show as of June 2017, there are more open jobs in the economy since the turn of the millennium.
+Recent economic reports reveal there are more open jobs in the economy since the turn of the millennium.
 That means there are jobs out there, but for some reason people aren’t getting them.
-Why not?

 So why can’t Americans who want jobs find them, despite 6 million job openings?
-To get the answer, let’s take a closer look at what’s really going on in our economy.
+To get the answer, let’s take a quick look at nine key points on what’s really going on in our economy.
+We’ll also take a look at where the jobs are in America (N0.
+7).

 Job vacancies and job openings are exactly what they sound like — open jobs waiting to be filled.
 These positions represent needs from employers, and as such, employers advertise them as jobs to be filled.
 As mentioned, these openings are at the highest levels on record, which goes back to the year 2000 when the government started keeping track.

 The number of openings is sourced from the Job Openings and Labor Turnover Summary.
-The data, from the Bureau of Labor Statistics, show as of April 2017, there are more than 6 million job vacancies in the U.S. economy.
-There are still more people out there who are unemployed — 6.9 million — but the 6 million figure is a signal of economic strength.
+The data, from the Bureau of Labor Statistics, show there are more than 6 million job vacancies in the U.S. economy.
+There are still more people out there who are unemployed — 6.8 million — but the 6 million figure is a signal of economic strength.

 The answer, it seems, is a “skills mismatch.”
 What does that mean?
 In a nutshell, those unemployed Americans out there don’t have the required skills or experience to be successful in the open positions.
 For example, an out-of-work coal miner is going to be a bad fit for a Silicon Valley tech company — probably for several reasons.